lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ### Basic Message Processing (Inbox Design)

-As mentioned above, delivering messages to everyone according to which conversation is involved and what conversation setting they are using can be troublesome.
+As mentioned above, delivering messages to everyone according to which conversation is involved and what conversation settings they are using can be troublesome.
 Its hard to do query from msg table and conversatin table.
-So we choose to **use more space to save more time: We allocate a thing called inbox to arrange all messages sequentially.**
+So we choose to **use more space to save more time: We allocate a new database called inbox to arrange all messages sequentially.**

 Lets recall our draft design: ![Draft Design](fig6.jpeg#center)
-So a inbox is like email inbox, or a physical mail box, we stack new messges to the inbox so msgs are arranged in a timely order.
+So a inbox is like email inbox, or similar to a physical mail box in real life, we stack new messges to your inbox so msgs are arranged in a timely order.
 Theare are two modes of inbox design that are commonly used:

 - **Push Mode (写扩散)**
 - **Pull Mode (读扩散)**